MA (Hons) IAP, Dip. TEAA

 I believe that experiences of deep distress and devastation can become catalysts for enormous personal development, an awakening of profound insight and authenticity.
 I feel privileged to support people in that transformational process.

 “When I stand before you at the day’s end,

 you shall see my scars and know that I had my wounds and also my healing.”

 – Rabindranath Tagore

 My training as an integrative psychotherapist enables me to work across different therapeutic modalities with my clients at The Oxford Development Centre, ranging from Cognitive Behavioural, Psychodynamic and Gestalt-based to Somatic and Body-focussed, as well as, Experiential approaches.
 I tailor my work to each of my client’s specific needs, based on an initial assessment process.
 Although the majority of my work is with adults I do work across the ages, including with young people.

 Making psychotherapy more accessible is an important motivation for me.
 Before joining the Oxford Development Centre, I worked therapeutically in the charitable, public and private sector, with people of all ages and backgrounds.
 Working for a maternal mental health charity, I ran psychotherapy services for teenage mums and mums with perinatal depression and anxiety.
 I have also been a psychotherapist in a women’s holistic health project, co-ordinated a young people’s counselling service and had my own private practice.
 I have worked in NHS inpatient forensic psychiatric units and an outpatient arts psychotherapies service.

-As a member of the Complex Trauma Therapists’ Network, I have kept updated with developments in trauma-informed therapy such as Systemic, Embodied and Experiential Reprocessing (the SEER Method).
+As a member of the Complex Trauma Therapists’ Network, I have kept updated with developments in trauma-informed therapy such as the Comprehensive Resource Model (CRM) and Systemic, Embodied and Experiential Reprocessing (the SEER Method).
 I find that working with body sensation and embodied mental imagery can be very effective in healing trauma.